 It’s a pretty westernized country and has the 24th largest economy in the world.
 Then there were other things that brought us back to Africa.
 Things like crappy internet, bad drivers, unemployment, poverty, and enhanced security reminded us that.

-Quick Travel Tips for South Africa
+Quick Travel Tips for a South Africa Vacation

 - Languages Spoken: The most widely spoken language is Zulu, then Xhosa, followed by Afrikaans.
 However, just about everyone speaks English.